U.S., Greece call for peaceful resolution of maritime disputes in east Mediterranean

 ATHENS (Reuters) - The United States and Greece called on Monday for a peaceful resolution of maritime disputes in the east Mediterranean as U.S. Secretary of State Mike Pompeo began a two-day trip to Greece amid increased regional tension over energy resources.

-NATO allies Greece and Turkey, at loggerheads on a range of issues, have agreed to resume exploratory talks over contested maritime claims following weeks of tensions that culminated in a collision between their warships.
+NATO allies Greece and Turkey, at loggerheads on a range of issues, have agreed to resume exploratory talks over contested maritime claims following weeks of tensions.

-“The United States and Greece .. reaffirmed their belief that maritime delimitation issues should be resolved peacefully in accordance with international law,” the United States and Greece said in a joint statement after Pompeo met his Greek counterpart Nikos Dendias.
+“The United States and Greece ... reaffirmed their belief that maritime delimitation issues should be resolved peacefully in accordance with international law,” the United States and Greece, also NATO allies, said in a joint statement after Pompeo met his Greek counterpart Nikos Dendias.

-The two countries are also ready to use “all appropriate means” to safeguard regional stability, they said after meeting in the northern Greek city of Thessaloniki.
+The United States also welcomed Greece’s readiness to seek maritime agreements with its neighbours in the region, they said after meeting in the northern Greek city of Thessaloniki.

+Tensions escalated last month after Turkey dispatched the Oruc Reis seismic survey vessel, escorted by gunboats, into a disputed area thought to be rich in energy resources, following a maritime agreement signed between Greece and Egypt.

+Turkey has said the pact infringes on its own continental shelf.
+The agreement also overlaps with maritime zones Turkey agreed with Libya last year, decried as illegal by Greece.

 Pompeo has previously said the United States is “deeply concerned” about Turkish actions in the east Mediterranean.

 Athens already imports large quantities of U.S. liquefied natural gas (LNG).
-It is developing a floating LNG storage and regasification unit off the port of Alexandroupolis, which is expected to channel gas to Bulgaria and from there to central Europe by early 2023.
+It is developing a floating LNG storage and regasification unit off the port of Alexandroupolis, which is expected to channel gas to Bulgaria via the Interconnector Greece - Bulgaria (IGB) pipeline and from there to central Europe by early 2023.

+ExxonMobil, France's Total TOTF.PA and Greece's Hellenic Petroleum HEPr.AT have set up a joint venture that will look for gas and oil off the Greek island of Crete.

-Greece is selling a majority stake in the port of Alexandroupolis and is also looking for an investor to operate part of the Kavala port facilities in northern Greece.
+The United States has also expressed interest in the privatisation of the ports of Alexandroupolis and Kavala in northern Greece.

 Editing by Gareth Jones